sharvaridesh/event-women-in-ai-hackathon/SPONSORS.md

 - [LinkedIn](https://www.linkedin.com/company/zilliz)

 ## Twelve Labs

+> [!INFO] Twelve Labs provides 10 hours of free credits for all attendees to play with our video embedding and video-language models.

+> [!INFO] Twelve Labs' inference platform provides access to powerful _foundation models for video_.
+Check out their website for more details.

 [Twelve Labs](https://www.twelvelabs.io/) builds multimodal foundation models that generate powerful vector embeddings to enable a wide range of downstream video understanding applications.